 - (1) The first day of the tax year in which you turn 65.
-(If you were born on January 1, 1951, you are considered to be age 65 at the end of 2015.) - (2) The day you reach the age when your employer's retirement program would have required you to retire.
+(If you were born on January 1, 1954, you are considered to be age 65 at the end of 2018.) - (2) The day you reach the age when your employer's retirement program would have required you to retire.

-D. What is Permanent and Total Disability? - A person is permanently and totally disabled when:

-- He or she cannot engage in any substantial gainful activity because of a physical or mental condition; and - A physician determines that the condition (1) has lasted or can be expected to last continuously for at least a year; or (2) can be expected to lead to death.
+What is Permanent and Total Disability?
+A person is permanently and totally disabled if (1) he or she cannot engage in any substantial gainful activity because of a physical or mental condition, and (2) a physician determines that the condition has lasted or can be expected to last continuously for at least a year, or can be expected to result in death.
 An activity is considered substantial if it consists of duties that are more than those of a nonproductive, make-work nature.
 An activity is considered gainful if it pays at a rate at or above the minimum wage.
 The examples below show substantial gainful activity.
 In such cases, the disability income exclusion cannot be taken.

 Example 1: Sue, who was a sales clerk, retired on disability.
-She now works as a full-time babysitter at the minimum wage.
+She now works as a full-time babysitter earning minimum wage.
 Although Sue does different work, she babysits on ordinary terms for the minimum wage.
 She cannot take the exclusion because she is engaged in an activity that is both substantial and gainful.

-Example 2: Mary, president of the XYZ Corporation, retired on disability because of terminal illness.
-On her doctor's advice, she works part-time as a manager and is paid more than the minimum wage.
+Example 2: Mary, president of the XYZ Corporation, retired on disability because of a terminal illness.
+On her doctor's advice, she works parttime as a manager and is paid more than the minimum wage.
 Her employer sets her days and hours.
 Although Mary's illness is terminal and she works part-time, the work is done at her employer's convenience.
 She is considered engaged in a substantial gainful activity and cannot take the exclusion.